Regional flags and emblems

 The executive branch is represented by the Government of the Kaliningrad Region, and other bodies of the executive authority.

 The Governor of the Kaliningrad Region is the region’s highest-ranking official, heads the executive authority in the region.
-He is elected for five years by Russian citizens who permanently reside in the region.
-The term of the incumbent Governor expires in September 2027.
+He is elected for a term of five years by Russian citizens who permanently reside in the region.
+The term of the incumbent Governor expires in September 2029.

 The Government of the Kaliningrad Region is the top permanent executive authority, formed by the Governor of the Kaliningrad Region.